The maker of our favorite linen sheets just launched a line of linen loungewear - CNN Underscored

-Linen sheets are renowned for their uncanny ability to keep you cool during hot summer nights, in part because of their moisture-wicking, anti-bacterial attributes — great news for sweaty sleepers.
+Linen sheets are renowned for their uncanny ability to keep you cool during hot summer nights, in part because of their moisture-wicking, antibacterial attributes — great news for sweaty sleepers.
 And last month, we named Parachute’s Linen Sheet Set the best of the best when it comes to linen sheets.
-Now, Parachute is giving us a reason to (reluctantly) get out of bed and get dressed: The brand just launched a line of linen loungewear that you’ll want to wear every day of the warmer seasons ahead.
+Now Parachute is giving us a reason to (reluctantly) get out of bed and get dressed: The brand just launched a line of linen loungewear that you’ll want to wear every day of the warmer seasons ahead.

-Sure to be your new transitional wardrobe staples, Parachute’s linen offerings are as comfortable, breezy, lightweight and easy-to-wear as you’d expect from the low-key, L.A.-based lifestyle brand.
+Sure to be your new transitional wardrobe staples, Parachute’s linen offerings are as comfortable, breezy, lightweight and easy to wear as you’d expect from the low-key, Los Angeles-based lifestyle brand.
 The collection includes six pieces in a neutral palette of cream Bone, muted rust Clay and gray Cole that you’ll want to mix and match:

 - Women’s Linen Tank ($49; parachutehome.com)